 John says that the tasks handled by the CIO have broadened so deeply and now cross so many disciplines that the CIO has become more of a quarterback of the "Office of the CIO" than an executive equipped to make decisions in a vacuum.
 “I believe that the need has been there for a while,” John says.
 “One piece of evidence is the short tenure of CIOs.
 The reason that the tenures are short is that it’s an impossible assignment.”

 John is not alone in this belief.
-Faisal Hoque, the chairman and CEO of Enamics, a management and consulting firm aimed at CIOs, also thinks that a fundamental shift has occurred.
+Faisal Hoque, the chairman and CEO of Enamics, a software and management consulting firm aimed at CIOs, also thinks that a fundamental shift has occurred.
 “Because of the complexity and often the global impact of IT, the CIO has to parse more day-to-day specialized responsibilities and decisions to others within his domain.”
 Hoque also is the founder and chairman of the board of the BTM Institute, an organization aimed at enabling companies to better benefit from new technology.

 In addition to being the point person for the company’s information technology department, the CIO needs to interact with other management executives, such as the CEO and CFO.
 The emerging concept, Hoque says, is “a team or council governance model where people come together with different strengths versus a more traditional hierarchy.
 It’s more toward the team than the individual.”